chidiwilliams/chidiwilliams.com/content/post/the-temporal-dead-zone-in-javascript.md

     at <anonymous>:4:5
 ```

-That doesn't seem right.
+That doesn't seem right at all.
 Why doesn't it print "global" twice like the Lox and Go programs?
 Why does it throw an error instead?
 Why can't it "access 'a' before initialization"?

 ## The Temporal Dead Zone